Феохромоцитома

 • Diagnosis involves demonstrating high levels of catecholamine products (typically plasma free metanephrines in the serum or 24-hour metanephrines in the urine).

-• Tumors should be localized with imaging tests, sometimes using radiolabeled compounds.
+• Tumors should be localized with imaging tests, usually including using radiolabeled compounds.

 • A combination of alpha-blockers and beta-blockers are given pending tumor removal.